Radiotherapy for stomach cancer

 Your radiographer or specialist nurse will give you advice on taking care of your skin.
 If your skin becomes sore or itchy or changes colour, tell them straight away.
 They can give you advice and treatments if needed.

-Skin reactions should get better within 4 weeks of treatment finishing.
+Skin reactions should get better within 4 to 6 weeks of treatment finishing.

 During your treatment, you are usually advised to: